jacky-teo/OnlyArt/README.md

 - [ ] Finish Proposal Slides

 ## User Scenarios
+-Consumer creates an account
+-Content creator signs in to their account
-- Consumer subscribes to content creator
+-Consumer subscribes to content creator
-- Consumer views content creator's posts
-- Content creator posts on his/her page
+-Content creator posts to their profile
-- Content creator views post statistics
+-Consumer views content of the subscribed content creator -Content creator views post statistics

 ## Tools Available
 - Docker